 The IN-CSE gets the externalGroupID information according to the attribute externalGroupID of the resource <remoteCSE> and <AE> of the UEs which location are in the area of interest.
 If there are multiple externalGroupIDs, the IN-CSE determines by local policy to send this request by each externalGroupID or send this request without externalGroupID.

-Step 2: IN-CSE sends a Monitoring Event Request for the number of UEs in the area.
+Step 2: IN-CSE sends a Monitoring Event Request for the number of UEs in the area